 Student Society CRIMON hosts an annual event helping to raise awareness of modern day slavery and human trafficking.
 The ‘Sweatshop Challenge’ is an immersive simulation experience, leaving attendees with a sense of heightened understanding and sympathy for the victims of modern slavery and human trafficking.

-The MSA LEAD Programme was launched in 2016 in partnership with Laureate International Universities and the International Youth Foundation (IYF).
+The IIE MSA LEAD Programme was launched in 2016 in partnership with Laureate International Universities and the International Youth Foundation (IYF).
 This fellowship programme for young social entrepreneurs between the ages of 16-29 from across South Africa annually recognises 10 youth-led projects that are positively impacting their communities.

 “Volunteering develops leadership and active citizens; our strongest campus leaders are often those who volunteer in social change projects.
 Many of our students also choose career paths that work to tackle critical issues in Africa, such as education, health and HIV/Aids, environmental issues and civic engagement.” – Bronwyn Dugtig, Head of Community Engagement